bhessels/stunning-enigma/readme.md

-I chose this topic because X I did becaus Y and bla bla bla
+I chose this topic because I was curious what words were used when Trump and Bidens name is discussed.

 ![](img/Trump_words.png)